 In 2010 John contested the inaugural ASA Freestate 500 race in South Africa and became the first ever Englishman to win a NASCAR race outside the USA.

-Away from the track, John enjoys keeping fit and has taken part in the London Marathon in 2010 and 2011.
+Away from the track, John enjoys keeping fit and has taken part in the London Marathon in 2010 and 2011 and he continues to regularly take to the muddy off road tracks on his bike, cycling up to 30 miles through tough terrain in order to keep fit.